equinor/appsec-fundamentals-authn-authz-cs/ex-06/doc/scenario_1.md

 ## App Registrations vs. Enterprise Applications

 One analogy that could make sense to understand these two are; app registrations are like an object definition while the enterprise application is one instance of that object.
-Remember apps could be "multi tenant" - meaning that there would be instances in different Azure AD tenants.
+Remember apps could be "multi tenant" - meaning that there would be instances in different Microsoft Entra ID tenants.

 ## Configuration

 Steps:

-* From Azure AD, select Enterprise Applications
+* From Microsoft Entra ID, select Enterprise Applications
 * Search for your client application (initial-aav2-client)
 * Select **Properties** on the left side menu
 * Observe